microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 ---
-title: Installing and Using Packages on Linux
+title: Install and use packages on Linux
 description: Tutorial guides the user through the process of installing and using packages on Linux with vcpkg.
 author: JavierMatosD
 ms.date: 08/23/2023
 ms.author: javiermat
 ms.prod: vcpkg
 ---
-# Installing and Using Packages on Linux
+# Install and use packages on Linux

 ## Description

-In this tutorial, you will learn how to use vcpkg to set up a new "Hello World" project using the `fmt` library, manage dependencies, build, and run your C++ application.
+This tutorial guides you through setting up a new C++ project using the fmt library.
+You'll manage dependencies, build the application, and eventually run your project, all using vcpkg.
+For this tutorial, you'll need to have `git` and `bash` installed.

 ## Setup vcpkg

 1. **Clone the vcpkg repository**

-   Downloads the vcpkg registry.
+   The first step is to clone the vcpkg repository.
+The repository contains scripts to acquire the vcpkg executable and a registry of open-source packages that is curated and maintained by the vcpkg team and it's community of contributors.

     ```bash
     git clone https://github.com/microsoft/vcpkg.git
     ```

-   vcpkg's curated registry refers to a set of libraries that have been vetted and packaged to work smoothly with the vcpkg package management system.
-These libraries are usually open-source projects from various domains, and they are included in vcpkg's main GitHub repository.
-Each package or "port" in the curated registry typically contains:
+   The curated registry is a set of libraries that have been vetted and packaged to work smoothly with the vcpkg. vcpkg uses "ports" to package open-source projects and make them available to install.
+Ports typically contain:

-   **a.** `Portfile.cmake`: A CMake script that contains instructions for downloading, building, and installing the library.
+   **a.** `portfile.cmake`: A CMake script that contains instructions for downloading, building, and installing the library.

-   **b.** `vcpkg.json`: Information like version numbers, dependencies, and other data that vcpkg uses to manage the package.
+   **b.** `vcpkg.json`: A JSON file including package metadata: package version, dependencies, supported platforms and features, etc.

-   **c.** Patches: Any necessary patches to make the library work with vcpkg or to fix issues in the library itself.
+   **c.** Patches: Sometimes a port will contain patches to make the library work with vcpkg or to provide bug fixes in the library itself.

-2. **Navigate to vcpkg Directory and Bootstrap vcpkg**
+2. **Navigate to vcpkg directory and bootstrap vcpkg**

    Provides the vcpkg executable.

     ```bash
     cd vcpkg && ./bootstrap-vcpkg.sh
     ```

+    The shell script bootstraps the vcpkg package manager on Unix-like systems, handles command-line arguments for metrics and binary types, performs prerequisite checks, downloads the vcpkg executable, and manages telemetry settings.

 3. **Integrate vcpkg with Bash**
    Adds vcpkg tab-completion support to the current user's `.bashrc`.